AravProjs/Sensor-Actuator-ControlSystem/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes with clear messages.
 4. Submit a pull request with a description of your changes.

-## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## 📬 Contact